One 2 One Training

 One to one training sessions in your home and local area are individually tailored to you and your dog.

 Depending on what problems you may be experiencing, a veterinary referral may be required, this is to ensure that there are no underlying medical considerations that need to be taken into account and it is often vital to work closely alongside your vet.
+You may be referred onto a behaviourist should your dog require medication to support their training or if longer term behavioural help is required.

-Costs and available packages:
+Costs and booking:

-Subsequent visits £40
+Subsequent sessions £40

-Puppy 5 months and under:
+Puppy 5 months and under

 When to choose one to one training: